-Ref Page Policy/ Paragraph Main Modification MM01 34 SP2 Amend criterion 1 as follows: 1.
+Mod Ref Page No Policy/ Para Proposed Main Modification Rationale MM01 34 SP 2 1.
 Sufficient land will be identified to accommodate support the delivery of an annualised average of at least 565 9,606 net new homes between 2015 2013 and 2030 including a minimum annualised average of: 478 net new homes between 2013 and 2020; and 626 net new homes between 2020 and 2030 (adjusted to have regard to delivery in the 2013 - 2020 period).
-MM02 34 SP2 Amend criterion one, sub bullet points a. and b. as follows: a. approximately 70% of this growth will be focused on the urban area of Carlisle, with approximately 30% in the rural area; and b. specific sites have been identified within the Plan, alongside an allowance for windfall developments, to accommodate the majority of growth required until 2025.
+MM02 34 SP 2 Amend criterion one, sub bullet points a. and b. as follows: a. approximately 70% of this growth will be focused on the urban area of Carlisle, with approximately 30% in the rural area; and b. specific sites have been identified within the Plan, alongside an allowance for windfall developments, to accommodate the majority of growth required until 2025.
 Carlisle South has been identified as a broad location to accommodate additional housing growth beyond this period in accordance with Policy SP 3.
-MMO3 35/36 Paragraphs 3.8-3.10 Amend Paragraphs 3.8 to 3.10 as follows: 3.8 Policy SP 2 makes provision for an annualised average of at least 565 net new homes between 2015 and 2030, equating to a total minimum of 8,475 9,606 dwellings across this 15 year period between 2013 and 2030.
-The District of Carlisle 3.9 The annual housing requirement and time period to which it relates of 565 is consistent with the base date and findings of the Carlisle Strategic Housing Market Assessment (SHMA) Update 2014 3.10The proposed annual housing requirement pursued by the Plan can be seen to align with this evidence of 565 is both within the ranges of both sets of housing projections identified in the POPGROUP modelling and SHMA and is considered reflective of the requirements set out in paragraph 47 of the NPPF.
-MMO4 36 Insert new paragraphs after 3.10 Insert 2 new paragraphs after existing para 3.10: To ensure the supply of new homes does not constrain economic growth, a minimum number equating to an annual
+In response to the agreed need for flexibility with respect to the urban/rural distribution and release of Carlisle South.
+MM03 35/36 Paragraphs 3.8 - 3.10 Amend Paragraphs 3.8 to 3.10 as follows: 3.8 Policy SP 2 makes provision for an annualised average of at least 565 net new homes between 2015 and 2030, equating to a total-minimum of 8,475 9,606 dwellings across this 15 year period between 2013 and 2030.
+The District of Carlisle To reflect the proposed modification to Policy SP 2.